 Labour and birth can be unpredictable so pregnancy is a time to start gathering knowledge and skills and to get your head ready for what you can do and what you might need.

-I have worked with expectant parents since 2002 as a childbirth educator and as a doula.
-And I have also had three of my own babies, which all required different preparation.
+I have worked with hundreds of expectant parents since 2002 and I have also had three of my own babies, which all required different preparation.

 - know more about the reality of birth.
 Labour and birth can be about contractions, tiredness, decisions, doubt, strength and vulnerability.
 There is great strength in knowing where the challenges might lie, so it’s good to meet this head on.